d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 Next, let's look at another example in :numref:`fig_s2s-prob2`.
 Unlike in :numref:`fig_s2s-prob1`,
-at time step 2 we select the token "C" in :numref:`fig_s2s-prob2`, which has the *second* highest conditional probability.
+at time step 2 we select the token "C", which has the *second* highest conditional probability.

 ![The four numbers under each time step represent